StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Experiment

 \subsection{Ablation Study}

 We conducted ablation studies to assess the impact of various components and parameters in our method, focusing on style outpainting mode, DDSD and multi-expert module.

-\textbf{Ablation on Style Outpainting.} As shown in Fig. \coloredref{citypink}{fig:ablation_outpainting}.
+\textbf{Ablation on Style Outpainting.} As shown in Fig. \ref{fig:ablation_outpainting}.
 We present an ablation study on the impact of Style Outpainting.
 Without it, the degree of stylization is visibly limited, whereas applying Style Outpainting allows effective style propagation across views.
 We compares different guidance schemes: local mode \& global-local mode.
 Local mode shows inconsistencies, resulting in artifacts and missing details in certain views.
 In contrast, global-local mode enhances stylization intensity and detail refinement, achieving more coherent stylization across views.

-\textbf{Ablation on DSSD.} As shown in Fig. \coloredref{citypink}{fig:ablation_scale}.
+\textbf{Ablation on DSSD.} As shown in Fig. \ref{fig:ablation_scale}.
 We conducted an ablation study on the effectiveness of dynamic guidance scale in DSSD.
 Comparing results at a low scale of 7.5, a high scale of 50, and a dynamic scale ranging from 7.5 to 30, we observed that the dynamic scale approach consistently outperforms static setting.

-\textbf{Ablation on Multi-Expert.} As shown in Fig. \coloredref{citypink}{fig:ablation_moe}, we analyze the impact of SOS, CSD and 3DG-QA on stylization quality. our analysis reveals that initial stylization using DSSD alone produces semantically coherent results but suffers from two critical limitations: 1) Insufficient low-level texture details (e.g., missing curvilinear patterns in Van Gogh-inspired wheat field renderings), and 2) Systematic color deviation artifacts.
+\textbf{Ablation on Multi-Expert.} As shown in Fig. \ref{fig:ablation_moe}, we analyze the impact of SOS, CSD and 3DG-QA on stylization quality. our analysis reveals that initial stylization using DSSD alone produces semantically coherent results but suffers from two critical limitations: 1) Insufficient low-level texture details (e.g., missing curvilinear patterns in Van Gogh-inspired wheat field renderings), and 2) Systematic color deviation artifacts.
 The introduction of SOS loss establishes a dual-optimization framework where DSSD and SOS operate concurrently within single-view projections.
 This configuration enables mutual regularization of their gradient optimization directions - DSSD's tendency toward over-smoothing is counterbalanced by SOS's capacity for detail enhancement, while SOS's potential over-emphasis on low-level features is constrained by DSSD's semantic guidance.